websockets/ws/SECURITY.md

 ## Exceptions

-If you do not receive an acknowledgement within the said time frame please give us the benefit of the doubt as it's possible that we haven't seen it yet.
-In this case please send us a message **without details** using one of the following methods:
+If you do not receive an acknowledgement within the said time frame, please give us the benefit of the doubt as it's possible that we haven't seen it yet.
+In this case, please send us a message **without details** using one of the following methods:

 - Contact the lead developers of this project on their personal e-mails.
-You can find the e-mails in the git logs, for example using the following command:
+You can find the e-mails in the git logs, for example, using the following command:
   `git --no-pager show -s --format='%an <%ae>' <gitsha>` where `<gitsha>` is the SHA1 of their latest commit in the project.
 - Create a GitHub issue stating contact details and the severity of the issue.

-Once we have acknowledged receipt of your report and confirmed the bug ourselves we will work with you to fix the vulnerability and publicly acknowledge your responsible disclosure, if you wish.
-In addition to that we will create and publish a security advisory to
+Once we have acknowledged receipt of your report and confirmed the bug ourselves, we will work with you to fix the vulnerability and publicly acknowledge your responsible disclosure, if you wish.
+In addition to that, we will create and publish a security advisory to
 [GitHub Security Advisories](https://github.com/websockets/ws/security/advisories?state=published).

 ## History